rschoening/mvrs-dspa/README.md

 1. cd to parent directory for project, enter `git clone https://github.com/rschoening/mvrs-dspa.git`
 1. copy the csv test data directories `streams`and `tables` from `1k-users-sorted` or `10k-users-sorted` to the subdirectory `docker/data` of the repository
 1. set environment variable `MVRS_DSPA_DATA_DIR` to the path to the repository subdirectory `docker/data`
-1. start IDEA -> "Import Project" (pom.xml in mvrs-dspa), accepting all defaults.
+1. start IDEA -> "Import Project" (selecting `pom.xml` in `mvrs-dspa`), accepting all defaults.
 Unfortunately, during the import process the configured run configurations are deleted.
 To bring them back:
    1. close IDEA again
    1. cd to the project directory
    1. enter `git checkout -- .idea/runConfigurations`